fortune-uwha/Global-liveability-Index-2023/README.md

 ## Project Overview📖

-The goal of this project is to provide insights and visualizations based on the Airbnb data in New York City.
-It includes interactive charts and filters to explore different aspects of the data, such as pricing trends, neighborhood comparisons, and room types.
+The goal of this project is to provide insights and visualization based on the the Top 10 and Bottom 10 cities to Live in 2023 by the Economist Intelligence Unit(EIU).
+It rates living conditions in 173 cities across these five categories: stability, health care, culture and environment, education and infrastructure.
 ## Getting Started🦘
 To get started with the project, follow these steps: